cairo-book/cairo-book/src/ch06-01-generic-functions.md

 # Generic Functions

-When defining a function that uses generics, we palce the generics in the signature of the function where we would usually specify the data types of the parameter and return value.
+When defining a function that uses generics, we place the generics in the signature of the function where we would usually specify the data types of the parameter and return value.
 For example, imagine we want to create a function which given two `Array` of items, it will return the largest one.
 If we need to perform this operations for lists of different types, then we would have to redefine the function each time.
 Luckily we can implement the function just one time using generics and be on with it.

 ```rust
 // this code does not compile